 Purchase it all at once, if you have the resources to do so, without going into debt.
 If you are like the rest of us, consistently take money out of your budget each month to build your long term food supply.
 You will be amazed at what $20 or $50 or $100 a month can accomplish over time.
 Click here for our personal recommendations for the best suppliers of long term food storage.

-Visit our post 8 Enemies to Your Food Storage and How to Slay Them for some fantastic information on the best way to store your long term food storage.
+- 8 Enemies to Your Food Storage and How to Slay Them

 The Bible teaches the story of Joseph in Egypt.
 In response to Pharaoh’s dream, Joseph stored grain during years of plenty for a time of famine.
 It took 7 years to save the grain that he needed.
 Joseph was diligent and consistently prepared for a time he knew was coming.